Financial Disruption: The Emotional Journey of Contemplating a Life-Saving Divorce

-Deciding to leave a marriage is one of the most challenging decisions a person can face, especially when the relationship has become unhealthy.
-A life-saving divorce, motivated by the need for safety and well-being, involves a complex emotional journey filled with uncertainty, fear, and ultimately, empowerment.
+Deciding to leave a marriage or relationship is one of the most challenging decisions a woman can face, especially when the relationship has become unhealthy.
+A life-saving divorce, motivated by the need for safety and well-being, involves a complex emotional journey filled with uncertainty, fear, but ultimately, empowerment.

 The Emotional Landscape